Bellville, South Africa: Other places of interest

 The Bellville Velodrome is located in the Tyger Valley area of Bellville.
 The Bellville Velodrome has an indoor cycling track and is next to the Bellville athletics track that used to host the annual MTBS athletics competition.
 Bellville Mall, Tygervalley Shopping centre and Willow Bridge are shopping centres in Bellville.
 The last two shopping centres were built on the grounds that used to be a quarry and a jail.

-Sanlam's head office is also located in Strand Road, Bellville.